Crickets Who Count

-We humans aren’t the only creatures who can do math.
-Some of our six-legged friends are just as good with numbers.
-As the weather gets warmer you might hear crickets chirp, which they do by rubbing their legs together (the boy crickets, at least).
-The warmer the weather, the faster they chirp.
-Here’s the kicker: you can use their speed of chirping to figure out the temperature!
-The temperature is a number in degrees that tells you how hot something is, and the higher the number, the hotter.
-For a rough guess, count the number of chirps in 14 seconds, then add 40.
-That will tell you the outside temperature in degrees Fahrenheit.
-Try it out and amaze your family and friends!
+We humans aren’t the only creatures who do math.
+So do crickets.
+Crickets chirp by rubbing their legs together (the boy crickets, at least).
+The warmer the weather, the faster they chirp — and the speed of chirping tells us the temperature outside!
+Count the number of chirps in 14 seconds, then add 40.
+That number roughly tells you how warm it is outside in degrees Fahrenheit.
+Next time you hear crickets, try it out!

 Wee ones: If you’re counting cricket chirps, what number do you say right before the 7th chirp?